gurinovich/PopCluster/files-dir/README.md

 * phenotype: 0 for controls and 1 for cases
 * columns for covariates (the same names will be used in **covariates.txt** file): covariates to be included in the model (the covariates included in the **covariates.txt** file only will be tested; here we can have more)
 * columns for SNPs to be tested (could be more than to be tested, but the names of the SNPs to be tested must match the names in the file **SNPs.txt**): dosages for the SNPs/alleles to be tested by the algorithm
+* family.id: in case of related individuals, please provide different numbers for different families.
+In case of no related individuals, or no knowledge about the relationships, please provide sequential numbers from 1 to the number of subjects.
+If there are related individuals, the algorithm will account for family structure through generalized estimating equation (GEE).

 4. **covariates.txt** file contains one column with covariates' names to be included in the association model